akkartik/mu/editor/editor.md

 The Vim files are most developed.
 In particular, I recommend some optional setup in subx.vim to use multiple colors for comments.

-If you use [Exuberant Ctags](http://ctags.sourceforge.net) for jumping easily from names to their definitions in your editor, copy the contents of `exuberant_ctags_rc` into your `.ctags` file.
+If you use [`ctags`](http://ctags.sourceforge.net) for jumping easily from names to their definitions in your editor, set it up to load `mu.ctags`.
+For classic Exuberant Ctags, copy it into `~/.ctags`.
+For the newer Universal Ctags, copy it into `~/.ctags.d/mu.ctags`.

 [Here](https://lobste.rs/s/qglfdp/subx_minimalist_assembly_language_for#c_o9ddqk)
 are some tips on my setup for quickly finding the right opcode for any